SSam0419/usthing_test/readme.md

 Happy Coding! :confetti_ball:

 P.S.
 Remember to submit the ```codingQuestion``` file together with the web wpp.
+P.P.S.
+Please submit your answers even if you have not finished the tasks!!!!!
 ## Restrictions :no_entry:
 - You are not allowed to share/discuss any part of this test with anyone :angry:
     - Once found, you will be immediately disqualified